-Renewables Liberia is primarily supported by GIZ/EnDev, the Rural Renewable Energy Agency, the Ministry of Lands, Mines & Energy of Liberia and Mercy Corps.
+Renewables Liberia is primarily supported by GIZ/EnDev, the Rural Renewable Energy Agency, the Ministry of Mines & Energy of Liberia and Mercy Corps.
 You learn more about each entity below.

 The Energizing Development Program (EnDev) is an Energy Access Partnership commissioned by the German International Development Cooperation (GIZ) and financed by seven donor countries.
 EnDev operates in 26 countries in Africa, Asia and Latin America with the main objective to improve the access to sustainable, affordable energy for everybody.

 EnDev Liberia started its work in 2012 and collaborates with RREA and other partners on building structures for renewable energy markets in Liberia.
 This includes supporting solar installations for social institutions (schools, health facilities), promoting improved cooking technologies as well as strengthening the markets for pico PV products and cocoa solar dryers.
 EnDev hosts trainings and feasibility studies, assists with solar installations and collaborates in marketing and sales efforts for energy products.

 You can find out more about EnDev on its stakeholder page here.

 Rural & Renewable Energy Agency (RREA)